Gizra/Gizra-Way-Book/who_are_we.md

 If you'll look at our fancy Drupal's installation profile scripts you might not recognize it, but it all started with the work we've done _long_ time ago with CG.

 ## Harvard University

+DrupalCon Denver (2012) has arrived, and not long before it Entity Reference was born (it started with Damien Tournoud from CG who later [asked Amitai](https://youtu.be/hC4RiK-m0BQ?t=7m40s) to become a co-maintainer) and was followed with the complete rewrite of Organic groups for Drupal 7.
+Didn't you already read about a complete re-write for OG for Drupal 7.
+Yes you did.
+However the 7.1 version had flaws that we wanted to fix.
+So we went ahead and fixed all the architectual issues we have wrongly done in D7.
+This 7.2 is still up and running, and is the basis for OG for Drupal 8, that has similar concepts just different code (since Drupal 8 is so different from Drupal 7).

+Brice and Amitai, for the first time decided to attend a higher Education session.
+It was by the people of Harvar'd OpenScholar (OS) distribution.
+The presenter, Ferdi Almahdi who was also the project lead of OS started the session by asking Amitai, who he recognized as the OG author: "Are you interesed in OpenScholar?"
+To which Amitai asked, "Does it use Organic Groups?"
+"Yes, a lot" ansewred Ferdi.
+"In that case yes, I'm interested".

+Little did they know, that it will lead to an ongoing relationship that has already crossed 4 years, and had the peak four full time developers from Gizra side.

+It all started from hearing the session, then approach Ferdi and Richard Brandon (once the lead developer, and now the project lead) and offer our services.
+They said they will contact us when the summer vacation ends, and they did.

+They asked if we could give them consulting on how to port the OG vocab module to Drupal 7.
+Quickly it became obvious that the right way would be for us to take this non-trivial task.

+They initially thought we were going to have some per tasks relationship (i.e. we will have a work order per set of tasks), but we immeditaly recognized it as "foot in the door", and decided to dive into their platform.

+We have raised some issues, and gave them suggestions and solutions that were quickly translated to us becoming part of the core team of OpenScholar.
+This has probably been one of the most important milestones of the early years of Gizra.